TingRigger/TingJin/_pages/cv.md

 ---

 ## Work Experience
+<b>Digital Transformation Manager<b>
+  Swiss Re, Zurich, Switzerland | 03.2020-Present
 <b>New Propositions Analyst</b>
-Swiss Re, Zurich, Switzerland | 03.2020-Present
+Swiss Re, Zurich, Switzerland | 03.2020-02.2021
 * Managed a joint innovation project between Swiss Re and corporate partners to develop new insurance solutions for farmers with the direct involvement of 30+ people under 5 streams
 * Developed and accelerated projects from ideation, to desirability, feasibility, and MVP with clear deliverables within limited time
 * Supported joint innovation projects between Swiss Re, corporate partners, and a top global technology company to develop new insurance solutions among supply chains with direct involvement of 10+ people